Introduction: Everest Base Camp Yoga Trek

 The following location in the Everest Base Camp yoga trek map is Gorakshep.
 360-degree view of the mountain can be seen from this beautiful village.
 As the walk continues, trekkers will now traverse the rugged terrain along the Khumbu glacier, considered one of the most enormous glaciers in the Khumbu region.
 After moving past Gorakshep, the journey continues towards the Everest Base Camp, which is the major highlight of the trip.
 As individuals reach the base camp, they will explore the area with the magnificent view of Everest, Kwande Peak, Kusum Kang guru, Lhotse, Nuptse, Taweche, and many more.
 Photographs of the famous Everest base camp rock are a must.

 Afterward, the hikers move towards the trek's highest point, which is Kalapatthar, for a mesmerizing sunrise view, and then the walk moves to Pheriche.
 Pheriche Village has a medical center providing emergency evacuation and medical care services.
-Moving past Pheriche, the return trip commences towards Namche bazaar, then to Lukla, from where the flight to Kathmandu progresses, marking the end of the journey.
+Moving past Pheriche, the return trip commences towards Namche bazaar, then to Lukla, from where the flight to Kathmandu progresses, marking the journey's end.

 Best season and time for Everest Base Camp Yoga Trek